 And this isn’t actually my advice.
 This is the advice from my old therapist who got me through the death of my mom, through Elliot’s death, and the intensely difficult pregnancies that followed.
 She said that there is nothing you can actually do to help someone who is grieving.
 There are no cards that will make them feel better.
 No plants.
 No meals.
 Those things are wonderful, don’t get me wrong.
 But they won’t actually fix anything.

-The greatest gift you can do for someone who is grieving is: Bare witness.
+The greatest gift you can do for someone who is grieving is: Bear witness.

 I think that can mean so many things.
 It can look like so many different things.
 But I think what it boils down to is allowing the person who is grieving to feel however they are going to feel in whatever moment they are going to feel it for as long as they are going to feel it while letting them know you love them and passing no judgement.